Ray Coniglio ~ Page 2

 Ray's unit went to Africa where it helped to fashion the "new mode of warfare" that was to be used by the Allies in World War II.
 One of his experiences was to have his unit, after it had captured the town of Bizerte, be ordered to move back from the town, and allow French troops to march in and claim credit for taking the town, one of those bizarre political and "diplomatic" decisions common to war.

 In 1943, after the African campaign, the unit attacked the beaches of Sicily, a fore-runner of the beach invasions of the German mainland that were to be the beginning of the and for Hitler.
-Most of the campaign in Sicily was fought on the beaches around the island against northern Italian units and German forces.
+Ray's unit landed near Cefalú, on the North Coast.
+Most of the campaign in Sicily was fought on the beaches around the island against Italian units from mainland Italy and German forces.
 The Axis did not arm nor try to conscript local Sicilians who were rebellious, often anti-Mussolini, and hated the Germans.
 Sicilians were in large part uninvolved observers in the war, but did suffer much destruction and significant civilian casualties in the Allied bombardment of the larger cities like Palermo and Messina.

 I recently learned from an acquaintance who was four years old in 1943, that the war, indeed, did touch Serradifalco.
 There was a German machine-gun emplacement there, on Via Calvario, the highest road in the town, from which the Germans could cover approaching roads.
 One day, villagers saw an American jeep approaching the town, and a Sicilian collaborator warned the German soldiers.
 They opened fire on the jeep, killing one American, and then abandoned their post and retreated with the defeated German army.
 When the townspeople tried to help the dead American, they learned from his G.I. companions that he had been the son of Sicilians.
 The story goes that when the war was over the dead soldier's mother went to Serradifalco to place a wreath in honor of her son.